temporalio/documentation/docs/reference/tctl/workflow/start.md

 tctl workflow start --memo <json>
 ```

-### `memo_file`
+### `--memo_file`

 How to pass information for a memo from a JSON file.
 For multiple JSON objects, concatenate them and use spaces or newline characters as separators.
-The order must match the order of keys in `memo_key`.
+The order must match the order of keys in `--memo_key`.

 **Example**